Recruiting is a necessary function of any organization, regardless of its business model or industry.

 10. Define your brand

 Recruiting continues to be a very important component for organizations.
 Having the right people in the right place at the right time is essential for business success.
 To meet this need, it is critical that your company take its time when developing a recruiting strategy.
-This will ensure that the work being undertaken by the talent acquisition team is focused on high-priority work and is aligned with the company's goals, policies and needs.
+This will ensure that the work being undertaken by the talent acquisition team is focused on high-priority work and aligned with the company's goals, policies and needs.